 The Kensa Q comprises of modular three phase models to provide tailored outputs for high heating & cooling demands, providing greater flexibility & compatibility with Building Management Systems

-Looking for a verified heat pump installer?
-Kensa has a nationwide network of trusty installers to help you with your project.
-Simply submit your plans & Kensa will recommend the right installer for you.
+Kensa has a nationwide network of trusted installers to help with your ground source heat pump project.
+Simply submit your plans and Kensa will recommend the right installer for you.

-The Boiler Upgrade Scheme is a government-proposed scheme to deliver grants of up to £6,000 towards heat pump installations in UK households.
+The Boiler Upgrade Scheme is a government-proposed scheme to deliver grants of up to £7,500 towards heat pump installations in UK households.
 The scheme, which was known as the Clean Heat Grant, is intended to replace the Domestic Renewable Heat Incentive (RHI) from April 2022 to 2028.

 The ECO supports retrofit efficiency works in the domestic sector with an upfront grant, with a particular focus on vulnerable consumer groups & hard-to-treat homes.